Against the hydraulic analogy

 If you ever picked up an introductory book about electronics, you were probably exposed to a teaching aid known as the hydraulic analogy.
 It is a reimagining of electronic circuits as a series of tubes; in this model, electricity is akin to water, batteries are pumps, and switches behave like valves.

-The model is iffy even for inductors and capacitors, but the issues become hard to ignore by the time you’re discussing semiconductors.
+The hydraulic model is iffy even for inductors and capacitors, but the issues become hard to ignore by the time you’re discussing semiconductors.
 The components are central to all modern electronics, but there’s no plausible plumber analogy for how they behave.
 One book tries to explain a junction field-effect transistor (JFET) the following way:

 Well, hold on to your wrench: in a typical JFET, aren’t the source and drain terminals supposed to be interchangeable?
 And don’t these transistors allow some gate current to flow when the voltage becomes slightly positive?…